 Sure, the blunt bob always seems to be a top pick in Hollywood—and most everywhere else—but for those of us who've been growing out our lobs since last fall (raises hand), you know the difficulty in trying to style ribcage-grazing hair.
 It isn't quite short enough to embrace a voluminous crop, and it isn't long enough to execute styles that require the added inches (like an iconic Kardashian ponytail or a Blake Lively braid) either.
 But according to hair industry pros Adir Abergel and Anastasia Stylianou, layered, medium hair can be extremely versatile and fun.
 By working in some long layers, adjusting your part, or styling it just so, you'll be falling in love with your not-short, not-long hair in no time.

 Meet the Expert

 - Adir Abergel is a celebrity stylist and creative director at Virtue.
 His A-list clients include Charlize Theron, Rooney Mara, and Kristen Stewart, among others.

-- Anastasia Stylianou is an internationally acclaimed hairstylist and creative director, artistic director of Umberto Giannini.
-She is the founder of Rehab Styling and is a specialist in curly hair.
+- Anastasia Stylianou is an internationally acclaimed hairstylist and creative director.
+She is a specialist in curly hair.